 Machon Kaplan is an internship program for undergraduate students interested in Judaism and social justice.
-Based in Washington, D.C., it provides students with housing, a meaningful social justice internship, the opportunity to engage in academic study related to their internships, and a community of like-minded students with whom to share their experience.
-Students learn, through study and action, the interrelationship of Judaism and American democratic ideals, as well as the political interaction of the organized American Jewish community and the U.S. government.
+Based in Washington, D.C., it provides students with a meaningful social justice internship, the opportunity to engage in academic study related to their internships, and a community of like-minded students with whom to share their experience.
+Students learn, through study and action, the interrelationship of Judaism and American ideals.

 Machon Kaplan in the News

-Read the MK Blog for reflections on the 2012 summer.
+Read the MK Blog for updates and reflections on the MK's internships during summer 2014.